Skip to content

 • Based on JavaScript, XML Views, and UI5 Controls

-• Follows a Single Page Application (SPA) architecture
+• Follows a Single-Page Application (SPA) architecture

 • Enables highly customized, interactive applications

-• Requires dedicated frontend development expertise
+• Needs dedicated frontend expertise

 RAP / Fiori Elements